HarperSec/Group-Policy-Management-Lab/docs/02-Reviewing-Existing-Active-Directory-Structure.md

-# Reviewing the Existing Active Directory Structure
+# Reviewing the Existing Active Directory Environment

 ## Purpose

-Before creating and applying new Group Policy Objects, the existing Active Directory structure was reviewed to identify the Organizational Units, users, groups, and computers available within the `harper.local` domain.
+Before configuring Group Policy Objects (GPOs), the existing Active Directory environment was reviewed to confirm that the required Organizational Units (OUs), users, groups, and computers were available within the `harper.local` domain.

-The Active Directory environment was previously created during an earlier Windows Server and Active Directory lab.
-Therefore, existing Organizational Units were used instead of creating new ones for this project.
+The Active Directory structure was created during the previous Windows Server Active Directory Home Lab.
+The existing OU design was reused for Group Policy testing instead of creating new organizational structures.

 ---